Qualify for a VA mortgage using residual income

 Lower mortgage rates mean lower monthly payments, which reduces the “future payment” figure in your residual income calculation.

-Get multiple VA mortgage quotes, therefore, to make sure you're getting a good rate; and, consider paying discount points if it will help you lower your payment.
+Get multiple VA mortgage quotes, therefore, to make sure you’re getting a good rate.
+Consider paying discount points if it will help you lower your payment.

-Today's VA mortgage rates are low and you can get approved on the basis of your discretionary income -- even with a debt-to-income ratio of over 50%.
+Today’s VA mortgage rates are low, and you can get approved on the basis of your residual income — even with a debt-to-income ratio of over 50 percent.

 Get today’s live mortgage rates now.Time to make a move?
 Let us find the right mortgage for you